What is a Dual-Purpose Vehicle?

 So what is a dual purpose vehicle?

-A dual purpose vehicle is a vehicle that has been made or can be adapted for the carriage of both passengers and or goods.
+A dual purpose vehicle is a vehicle that has been made or can be adapted for the carriage of both passengers and or goods, which has a maximum laden weight not exceeding 2,040 kg.
 The driving power of the engine in some cases can be selected to suit the purpose of use.

 Here at Rivervale we often hear our customers say they need a ‘dual-purpose’ vehicle and they are usually always referring to a car or van that can be used for both work and family, or work and hobbies.
 The new generation of executive SUVs, has seen alternatives to suit all budgets and the growth in the SUV and Crossover market has been strong with more manufacturers releasing dual purpose models.